 Gaara is super easy dog in many ways and I can trust him in many situations.
 Many people have said the same thing.
 We have for example been specially asked to help to socialize a couple of dogs who have feared bigger/black dogs, because people know Gaara's social but calm attitude when needed.
 He can tolerate other males even around our female pack when I keep an eye on him and calms down from "macho-mode" if I command.
 He don't always care so much about other dogs, but loves human and to be on my side for example in the couch.
 My big "baby boy".
-He is very plauful and has nice prey-drive but he doesn't care of food so much.
+He is very plauful and has nice prey-drive.
+As younger he didn't care food/treats so much, but this significantly have gone better with age.
 He's almost fully trained through prey-drive.
 I also like his look, ok Dutchie for my taste (just a little bit less coat would be nice).

 We visit in a couple of shows a year and he's a Finnish Show Champion.
 Three times we have participated to our breed club's speciality show, and every time he have been the best male.
 Our main sport is agility, and we run courses in the highest class (Maxi 3).
 We also do some Obedience.
 There Gaara have passed National/Beginners class with three 1st prize results -and so gained Finnish title TK1- only in five weeks and before turning 2 years old.
 He have also got higher points from National class than any Finnish long hair before him (195/200p).
 He have also passed second class and tested out Finnish third class, FCI Class II.
 So we are now training to get 1-prize from there.
 He seems to have a good nose, so I really had hoped we could have done some tracking at least for fun, but instead we have tried human searching a couple of times.
 I hope those trainings will continue.
 He have also passed temperament test Begleithund, better just known as BH worldwide.